-Yet another early start awaited us to make the connection to Hampi.
-The 1 hour taxi ride was uneventful (for a change) and we arrived at Madgoan Railway Station with about 25 mins to spare to wait on our train to Hospet Junction (Hub for Hampi).
+Yet another early start awaited us to make the onward connection to Hampi.
+The 1 hour taxi ride was uneventful (for a change) and we arrived at Madgoan Railway Station with about 25 mins to spare to wait on our train to Hospet Junction (The main hub for Hampi).

 Our train rocked up only 5 minutes late and we quickly boarded.
 Before we knew what had happened we had been forced into a bunk swap and had to put up with being surrounded by a ton of bags.
-Tricky Italians!!
+Our fellow travelers were Tricky Italians!!

 The 7 hour train ride went fast with a combination of sleep and thorough conversations with a larger than life English guy called Henry.